- Sixth Form

 Declaration of unearned income such as shares, investments, interest, rental from property.

 All students who believe they are eligible for a Twyford 16-19 Bursary should complete the application form and submit it to the school along with the supporting evidence, including those who may have previously been in receipt of a Twyford Bursary.
-All completed applications and evidence should be handed in to the Sixth Form Administrator by 30th September 2016.
+All completed applications and evidence should be handed to the Sixth Form Administrator by 30th September 2017.

 Bursary funding requires students to have their own bank or Post Office account as funds are paid direct to them and will not be paid to a third party.
 Students will be required to sign the Twyford Student Support contract.
 Failure to meet the expectations of the contract will result in non-payment.
 Support will stop should a student cease to be in learning at the school.
 In such a case any monies paid in advance will need to be repaid or goods purchased returned to the school.